emberjs/website/source/blog/2018-12-21-the-ember-times-issue-78.md

 Be kind,

-the crowd and the Learning Team
+Robert Wagner and the Learning Team